blynkkk/blynkkk.github.io/mobile/image.md

 Blynk.setProperty(V1, "rotation", 10); //0-360 degrees
 ```

-also, you can fully replace the list of image from the hardware:
+also, you can fully replace the list of images from the hardware:

 ```cpp
 Blynk.setProperty(V1, "urls", "https://image1.jpg", "https://image2.jpg");